September 24-November 10, 2018

 - A private discussion forum lovingly facilitated by our wonderful guides Melissa Layer and Amber Andreasen.

 - Not included are the herbs we will be working with each week.
-If you want to participate in the herbal rituals, you can purchase mugwort, rose petal, and rosemary (only need about 4 oz of each) plus some rosemary essential oil.
+If you want to participate in the herbal rituals, you can purchase mugwort, rose petal, and rosemary (only need about 4 oz of each) plus some rosemary essential oil, carrier oil (4 oz of almond, rose hip, olive, apricot kernel oil, etc), sugar, small cotton bag, charcoal and incense burner.
 You can purchase these at a local health food shop or an online herb shop like Mountain Rose Organics.

 How it Works

-- Monday: Live webinar with Christine Valters Paintner (at 4:00 p.m.
-Ireland/UK time)
+- Monday: Live Webinar with Christine Valters Paintner (at 4:00 p.m.
+Ireland/UK time) where we will explore each threshold of the story and invite you into an herbal ritual.

 - Thursday: Listening to the story again and responding

-- Friday: Invitation to Moving with the Story (with Aisling)
+- Friday: Invitation to Moving with the Story with Aisling Richmond

 - Sunday: Sabbath rest